 We also recommend configuring your system-specific settings into a

-Five phases of deployment
+Five phases of Integration build and deployment

-Deployment consists of the following phases:
+Integration build and deployment consists of the following phases:

 - Phase 1: Configuration validation and code retrieval